← Back to Articles

 Can you do neurofeedback at home?

 Yes.
-Clinical-grade remote neurofeedback uses professional EEG equipment shipped to your home, with real-time clinician support.
-At Peak Brain Institute, remote clients train with the same EEGer software and clinical protocols used in our offices, with clinician support available 7 days/week, 12 hours/day.
-This is fundamentally different from consumer headband devices.
+Clinical-grade remote neurofeedback uses professional EEG equipment shipped to your home, with real-time support during sessions.
+At Peak Brain Institute, remote clients train with the same EEGer software and clinical protocols we use in our offices, with support available 7 days a week, 12 hours a day.
+That is a different thing from a consumer headband running a fixed protocol off one sensor.

 Is remote neurofeedback as effective as in-office?

-In our experience, yes — and sometimes more effective due to higher training frequency (4x/week remote vs. 3x/week in-office) and better consistency.
-The equipment, software, and clinical protocols are identical.
-Progress is tracked with periodic QEEG brain mapping to confirm objective brain changes.
+In our experience, yes, and sometimes more effective, driven by higher training frequency (4x/week remote versus 3x/week in office) and better consistency.
+The equipment, software, and protocols are identical.
+We track progress with periodic QEEG brain mapping to confirm objective brain changes.
+This is clinical observation, not a finding from a published controlled trial.

 How much does remote neurofeedback cost?

-At Peak Brain Institute, remote neurofeedback programs range from $4,999 (2-month, 25-35 sessions) to $9,499 (6-month, 75-105 sessions).
+At Peak Brain Institute, remote programs range from $4,999 (2-month, 25-35 sessions) to $9,499 (6-month, 75-105 sessions).
 Programs include QEEG brain mapping with IVA-2 continuous performance testing, personalized protocol design, all training sessions, and progress re-assessments.
+Neurofeedback is predominantly out-of-pocket, since most insurers do not cover it.
 See our programs page for full details.

 What equipment is used for remote neurofeedback?

 Peak Brain uses clinical-grade EEG amplifiers (Pocket Neurobics, Neurobit, or equivalent) with EEGer neurofeedback software for training sessions.
 QEEG brain mapping uses Cognionics full-head EEG devices with 19+ channels.
-All equipment is shipped to your home and returned after program completion.
+All equipment ships to your home and returns after the program ends.

 About Dr. Andrew Hill